 You can also see the "s3-bucket" (created using S3 API) is in global tenant, while swift-bucket is in user tenant.
 S3 API cannot access buckets created using Swift API and vice versa.

-#5 Updated by Yiu Chung Lee about 2 years ago
+#5 Updated by Yiu Chung Lee over 2 years ago

 Well, I read the doc again, and it says "When a client application accesses buckets, it always operates with credentials of a particular user.
 As mentioned above, every user belongs to a tenant.
 Therefore, every operation has an implicit tenant in its context", so it seems still to be a bug...